Mauriceac/docusaurus-api-template/README.md

     ],
     themes: ["docusaurus-theme-openapi-docs"], // export theme components
     ```
-5. Change the `specPath` value so that it corresponds to name and path of your OAS file.
+5. Change the `specPath` value so that it corresponds to the name and path of your OAS file.

 ## Step 4: Set up the navbar and sidebar